yhakbar/akbarsaurus/blog/2021-06-13-setting-up-ci.md

 hide_table_of_contents: false
 ---

-I demonstrated in [yesterday's blog][yesterday], the simple process of setting up Docusaurus to be run locally.
+In [yesterday's blog][yesterday], the simple process of setting up Docusaurus to be run locally was demonstrated.

 Today we're going through the process of getting this thing running in the cloud.